ziftgny/repsy-package-manager/README.md

 ---

-## 📝 How to Switch Between Storage Types
+## 📝 How to Switch Between Storage Strategies

-Edit `docker-compose.yml` under `repsy-app` environment variables:
+By default, the storage strategy is set to **Object Storage**.
+To switch between storage strategies, edit the `docker-compose.yml` file under the `repsy-app` environment variables section.

 #### To use File System: